 $8.1M Total Goal

 The Lim Center represents the beginning of an exciting new era for science education at Biola University.
-Students majoring in the science or health-related fields can expect not only academic rigor, but academic rigor set in the engaging, high-tech setting the Lim Center offers.
+Students majoring in the science or health-related fields receive not only academic rigor, but academic rigor set in the engaging, high-tech setting the Lim Center offers.

 Learn about some of the key goals and opportunities available to students through the Lim Center and sciences at Biola:

 Biola is cultivating a global reputation as a leader integrating science education with the philosophy of science and religion, applied ethics and Christian apologetics.
-The Lim Center’s premier facilities, coupled with faculty expertise and mentorship, will provide a solid foundation for students as the university builds for the future.
+The Lim Center’s premier facilities, coupled with faculty expertise and mentorship, provides a solid foundation for students.

-The center’s state-of-the-art technology will help Biola put a special emphasis in a robust program on applied computer science.
-This, along with addition of computer science and technology competencies in the general education curriculum, will allow students to develop a keen understanding of the technology fields, no matter which major they choose.
+The center’s state-of-the-art technology helps Biola put a special emphasis in a robust program on applied computer science.
+This, along with computer science and technology competencies in the general education curriculum, allows students to develop a keen understanding of the technology fields, no matter which major they choose.

 Demand for health professionals is growing worldwide, and Biola is responding to that growing need by preparing students in the health sciences such as nursing, kinesiology, communication sciences and disorders and other majors in the health professions.
 With a Biola education, students can pursue meaningful health-related careers at home and abroad.

-Standing tall on the southwest side of University Drive — a symbolic gateway into campus — the Alton and Lydia Lim Center for Science, Technology and Health will take Biola’s science programs to the next level and beyond.
+Standing tall on the southwest side of University Drive — a symbolic gateway into campus — the Alton and Lydia Lim Center for Science, Technology and Health is taking Biola’s science programs to the next level and beyond.

-With 27 laboratories, six classrooms, numerous research spaces, faculty offices and all-new, cutting-edge technology, the facility will greatly enhance Biola’s ability to prepare the next generation of scientists, researchers, health professionals, engineers, mathematicians and technology developers.
+With 27 laboratories, six classrooms, numerous research spaces, faculty offices and all-new, cutting-edge technology, the facility greatly enhances Biola’s ability to prepare the next generation of scientists, researchers, health professionals, engineers, mathematicians and technology developers.

 |Departments housed:||nursing, biological science, human biology, environmental science, chemistry, physics, engineering physics, physical science, biochemistry, math and computer science|